-Different Types of Scars:
+Different Types of Scars

 Hypertrophic scars are the most common type of scar and usually follow a trauma such as a burn or accident, or after surgery.
-Hypertrophic scars will follow the line of the injury, which means it will follow the line of the surgical would, where the burn has been or where the original cut was.
-Some scars get better on themselves, but if the scar is still red and raised after a couple of weeks then it will need to be treated.
+Hypertrophic scars will follow the line of the injury, which means it will follow the line of the surgical wound, where the burn has been or where the original cut was.
+Some scars get better by themselves but if the scar is still red and raised after a couple of weeks then it will need to be treated.
 Some people prefer to prevent scars forming and there is good evidence that early use of treatments such as silicone gels can prevent hypertrophic scars forming.
 Hypertrophic scars can be treated with simple non-invasive therapy.

-Keloids are found in about 15% of the population and are more prevelant in people with dark (African or Asian) skin.
+Keloid scars are found in about 15% of the population and are more prevelant in people with dark (African or Asian) skin.
 The cause of Keloids is not entirley known, but they usually (but not always) follow an injury.
 Keloids tend to occur from the age of 10 and 30 and occur mainly on the chest, ear or shoulders.
 The main way to tell if the scar is hypertrophic or a Keloid is that Keloids extend away from the area of the injury and can be quite large.
 More than 80% of Keloid patients complain of itching, and 50% complain of pain associated with the Keloid.
 Treatment is normally complex and best done under the supervision of a specialist.
-Simple therapies such as silicone gels will help, but there maybe the need for additional treatments.
+Simple therapies such as silicone gels will help, but there may be the need for additional treatments.

-Burn scars are fromed when the skin is burned on the top layer (superficial burn) or through to the second layer of skin (partial thickness burn).
+Burn scars are formed when the skin is burned on the top layer (superficial burn) or through to the second layer of skin (partial thickness burn).
 Burns tend to be complicated and are slow to heal.
 As a result a great many burns end up with scars.
-If the wound does not heal properly within two weeks then there is a more than 80% chance that a scar will develop.
+If the wound does not heal properly within two weeks then there's a more than 80% chance that a scar will develop.
 The size of the scar depends upon the size of the burn and tend to be hypertrophic scars but spread over a large area.
 Burn scars can be treated and tend to be treated under a specalist with several different types of treatment used, including silicone gels.

 Atrophic scars are small pitted indentations in the skin.
 These are usually occur after acne, chicken pox, insect bites or in some cases after injections.
 The scars are sometimes red but this can fade over time.
 The redness of atrophic scars can be treated, by simple convenient therapy such as silicone gel, microdermabrasion,microneedle therapy, but the indentation is slightly harder to treat and may require a physical process such as dermabrasion or a chemical peel.

-The main causes of scars are:
+The main causes of scars are

-Some people are just prone to scarring.
+- • Genetic: Some people are just prone to scarring.
 This can be partly due to skin type, but can be just realted to the fact that some peoples genetic make up, mean they produce too much collagen when they are healing.

-Some women develop scars when they are pregnant but not at any other time.
+- • Hormone: Some women develop scars when they are pregnant but not at any other time.
 Also Keloids, tend to occur during or just after puberty, implying that there is a hormonal link to scar formation

-The larger the wound the more likely you are to develop an abnormal scar.
+- • Size of wound: The larger the wound the more likely you are to develop an abnormal scar.
 This is related to the time to heal

-It has been proven that the longer the wound takes to heal, the more likely that you are to scar.
+- • Time to heal: It's been proven that the longer the wound takes to heal, the more likely that you are to scar.
 The time to heal is dictated by the severity of the wound, wound infections, number of dressing changes and how deep the wound is.

 The best form of treatment for scarring is prevention and careful management of the wound.
 Even with the best care possible some people will just scar and will need to treat the scars.
-If you have a history of scarring or you know someone in your close family that scars, you will need to treat early with therapy such as silicone gels to prevent scars forming
+If you have a history of scarring or you know someone in your close family that scars, you will need to treat early with therapy such as silicone gels to prevent scars forming.

-Silicone is recommended by leading specialists worldwide for the treatment and prevention of scars
+Silicone is recommended by leading specialists worldwide for the treatment and prevention of scars.

 To reduce the likelihood of the scar becoming problematic you can apply a silicone based gel or spray twice a day after massage.
 The silicone gel and spray will help to keep the scar hydrated, provide a barrier and normalise the growth factors, which means that it will help to reduce the collagen production in the skin and allow the scar to flatten, soften and reduce any redness.
 Silicone has been clinically proven to improve the look of the matured scar.